namankharbanda007/dev-vani/ElatoAI-main/README.md

 7. **Setup the ESP32 Device Wifi**

 Build and upload the firmware to your ESP32 device.
-The ESP32 should open an `ELATO-DEVICE` captive portal to connect to Wifi.
+The ESP32 should open an `Smartmurti-DEVICE` captive portal to connect to Wifi.
 Connect to it and go to `http://192.168.4.1` to configure the device wifi.

 8. **Turn on your device**